OgieBen/OkayDocs/README.md

 ## Authenticate User/Authorize User Action

-After Linking a user, the we can now authenticate that user or authorize the user action.
+After Linking a user, we can now authenticate that user or authorize the user's action.

 Just like linking a user, we will be sending a JSON payload as a **POST** request to **Okay** using this link `https://demostand.okaythis.com/gateway/auth`.